 Alternately famed for being “New York City’s oldest continuously operated saloon” and “the one that didn’t allow women in until 1970,” McSorley’s is like the Statue of Liberty of bars.
 It’s been around for a long time, New Yorkers seldom visit, and once you’re here, you don’t have many options.
 Your only choices are light or dark beer, which come two at a time, for pretty cheap, delivered by a congenial staff.
 Once you finally go, you’ll want to come back.

 Every NYC creative-type millennial with a penchant for borrowed nostalgia has a favorite Keith McNally restaurant.
-The only right choice was Schiller’s, which shuttered last summer after 14 years on the LES.
+The only right choice was Schiller’s, which shuttered in 2017 after 14 years on the LES.
 Minetta is an ok approximation, and a solid spot in its own right.
 The bar is a little shorter and the cocktails are a little more expensive, but it’s a fine place grab an accessible burst of old New York, a bracing Manhattan, and good conversation, whether or not you brought a friend.

 Results will vary.
 Try to grab a spot on the roof at 11pm on a not-too-humid summer Saturday, and prepare to stand around for a while, eyeing occupied tables like a puppy begging for scraps.
 But duck out of work early any night of the week and arrive in time for the generous happy hour, sip a frozen margarita under the setting sun, and bum a smoke, before your better judgement kicks in.